West Halmahera Regency

 West Halmahera Regency (Kabupaten Halmahera Barat) is a regency (on Halmahera Island) in North Maluku Province of Indonesia.
 The regency was created on 25 February 2003 from the western districts of the former North Maluku Regency, and is now bounded by North Halmahera Regency to the north and east, while to the south it borders both East Halmahera Regency and that portion of the city of Tidore on the mainland of Halmahera.
-It covers an area of 2,239.11 km^{2}, and it had a population of 100,424 people at the 2010 Census and 132,349 at the 2020 Census; the official estimate as at mid 2024 was 139,764 (comprising 71,695 males and 68,069 females).
+It covers an area of 2,239.11 km^{2}, and it had a population of 100,424 people at the 2010 Census and 132,349 at the 2020 Census; the official estimate as of mid-2025 was 141,056 (comprising 72,309 males and 68,747 females).
 The capital lies at Jailolo (town).

 Administration

 At the time of the 2020 Census the regency was divided into eight districts (kecamatan), but a ninth district - Loloda Tengah - has subsequently been created from the northern part of Loloda District.
-The districts are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+The districts are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid-2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as rural desa) in each district, and their postal codes.